hitoshi-watase/sercrod/docs/reference/directives/attribute-href.md

 - Use null or false to disable navigation
   When you want to temporarily disable a link or fall back to a non navigational element, return null, undefined, or false from the :href expression.
-  Nablla will remove the href attribute in these cases, leaving the element clickable only for any attached events.
+  Sercrod will remove the href attribute in these cases, leaving the element clickable only for any attached events.

 - Leverage the url filter for safety
   If your project accepts or constructs dynamic URLs from user influenced data, consider overriding the url filter to reject or normalise unsafe URLs, for example by blocking unsupported protocols or rewriting to a safe base.